Fender Precision Bass 1957–1959: Identification, Specs & Value

 The Neck & Fingerboard

-The neck was a single piece of maple with a walnut skunk stripe running down the back — the traditional Fender construction method that persisted on maple-neck basses for decades.
-The profile evolved noticeably across this three-year window.
+The neck was a single piece of maple with a walnut skunk stripe running down the back.
+That construction method stuck around on Fender maple-neck basses for decades.
+The profile itself changed noticeably across this three-year window.

 - Early 1957: Soft "V" profile inherited from the outgoing slab-body era.

-- 1958: Transition into a very thick, wide "C" shape — one of the chunkiest necks Fender ever produced.
+- 1958: Moves into a very thick, wide "C" shape.
+One of the chunkiest necks Fender ever produced.

 - Radius: 7.25" with 20 vintage-style tall/thin frets.